G12-ISPP/Knowledge-base/docs/Failure-Conditions-review.md

 Starting at deliverable #S1:
 T-11) Not following the instructions of the software reviewer's guidelines; or incurring in any of the failureconditions presented in those guidelines.
-T-12) Not including in the docs repository folder the pilot users performance evaluation(PilotUsersPerformanceEvaluation.md) following the pilot users performance evaluation templateprovided in EV.
+T-12) Not including in the docs repository folder the pilot users performance evaluation(PilotUsersPerformanceEvaluation.md) following the pilot users performance evaluation template provided in EV. -> Se incluye dicho documento
 T-13) Not including in the docs repository folder all information received from pilot users(InformationProvidedByPilotUsers.md) considering the MinimumInformationFromPilotUsers_Gathered-ByForm document.
 T-14) Not including the following issues in your working planning representing a review performed by anymember of the group.
 All of them must be tracked with Clockify and the name must be as follows:• Deployed Software review
 T-15) Having text in the slides that is not readable from the back of the class.